 1. Register Online

-Fill out our prequalification form that takes only a few minutes.
+Fill out our patient questionnaire in detail.
 All your personal information is kept secure in compliance to HIPAA guidelines.
 Submit the form and pay the doctor’s consultation fee to proceed.

-Consult licensed medical health professional via video or phone call.
+Have a consultation with a licensed medical health professional via video or phone call.
 The doctor will determine if you qualify or not.
 Share details about your medical condition and health concerns with our physician.

 A Clinic You Can Trust

 Online Medical Card is a BBB A+ accredited clinic that offers easy, quick, and convenient 420 evaluations in Massachusetts.
 We house a team of state-certified health professionals who are dedicated to helping every patient seeking medical attention.
 We have been serving the community for over 20 years now.
 We believe medical marijuana can be therapeutic for a lot of people.
 That is why we want everyone who can benefit from the plant to get access to it easily.

 Our team has built a robust telemedicine platform which allows patients to receive recommendations from the comforts of your home.
 The process is simple, quick, and convenient.
 So, avoid crowds, long queues, and all the hassle with a recommendation from Online Medical Card.

 Get Your Recommendation From the Best Clinic in Massachusetts

 What are the Qualifying Conditions for a Massachusetts Medical Marijuana Card?